 What’s the biggest difference between a credit card and a charge card?
 You can carry a balance month to month on a credit card.
 With a charge card, you have to pay your balance in full each month.

 An easy way to tell if you’re looking at a charge card is by checking a card’s terms and conditions.
-For instance, here’s the pricing information for the Chase Sapphire Preferred credit card:
+For instance, here’s the pricing information for a credit card:

 See the interest rates for “Purchase Annual Percentage Rate,” “Balance Transfer APR” and “Cash Advance APR”?
 You’ll also find information about an interest grace period and the minimum interest charge.
 This is a clear indication that you’re looking at a credit card.

-Now look at the pricing information for Premier Rewards Gold Card from American Express:
+Now look at the pricing information for The Platinum Card® from American Express:

 There’s no information about interest payments anywhere.
 Here, you’re looking at a charge card.